AvaloniaUI/avalonia-docs/docs/concepts/the-main-window.md

 }
 ```

-It can be retrieved at any time by casting `Application.ApplicationLifetime` `IClassicDesktopStyleApplicationLifetime`.
+It can be retrieved at any time by casting `Application.ApplicationLifetime` to `IClassicDesktopStyleApplicationLifetime`.

 :::warning
 Mobile and browser platforms don't have a concept of Window in Avalonia.
-Instead you need to set MainView control in Application.ApplicationLifetime when it implements ISingleViewApplicationLifetime interface.
+Instead you need to set the MainView control in Application.ApplicationLifetime when it implements ISingleViewApplicationLifetime interface.
 :::

-### &#x20;<a href="#show-hide-and-close-a-window" id="show-hide-and-close-a-window"></a>
+### <a href="#show-hide-and-close-a-window" id="show-hide-and-close-a-window"></a>